golden-layout/golden-layout/README.md

 Existing applications using register functions in Golden Layout can easily be updated to use virtual binding by:
 1. The register functions have a new parameter `virtual`.
 By default, this is `false`, specifying the classic binding in Golden Layout.
 Set this to `true` to specify that components of that type should be implemented internally as virtual components.
 1. Components need to have a getter: `rootHtmlElement` which returns the component's root HTML element.
 Components written in TypeScript should implement the `GoldenLayout.VirtuableComponent` interface.
+1. Components' `rootHtmlElement` element need to have its `overflow` CSS property set to hidden.
 1. Ensure that the Golden Layout container HTML element is positioned (ie. its position property is not `static`).

 With these changes, applications can continue to use Golden Layout as they are now however Golden Layout will internally use virtual component binding.